-Value sits right at the top of the big data pyramid, and refers to an organization’s ability to transform those tsunamis of data into real business.
-With all the tools available today, pretty much any enterprise can get started with big data – but it’s far too easy to get swept along with the hype and embark on big data initiatives without a clear understanding of the business value they will bring.
+Value sits right at the top of the pyramid and refers to an organization’s ability to transform those tsunamis of data into real business.
+With all the tools available today, pretty much any enterprise can get started with big data – but it’s far too easy to get swept along with the hype and embark on initiatives without a clear understanding of the business value they will bring.

-So, what is the real value of big data?
+So, what is the real value?
 Why is data the new gold?
 The simple answer is that data enables businesses to get closer to their customers, to understand their needs and preferences better so they can optimize products, services, and operations.
-Think about the product recommendations made by Amazon creating all those up-sales opportunities – that’s the value of big data.
+Think about the product recommendations made by Amazon creating all those up-sales opportunities – that’s the value.
 Or take Uber – the company is able to optimize its processes and operations through the analysis of data.
 It can predict demand, create dynamic pricing models, and send the closest drivers to customers.